anuragal/aws/ML/model_performance_and_optimization.md

 ```

 ### Sensitivity & Specificity
+Way to calculate how effective the model is by applying the confusion matrix values in the below formula

 Sensitivity is a number of correct positive out of the actual positives results.
 It is also called as
   - True Positive Rate